-A project object model (POM) file is required to build an application.
-The POM file consists of a set of jars, commands to be executed, the builds plugins, and builds a profile.
+You need a project object model (POM) file to build an application.
+The POM file consists of a set of jars, commands to be executed, the builds plugins, and builds profile.

-To automate the entire process, continuous integration or continuous development (CI/CD) tool should be used.
-There are plenty of CI/CD tools, such as Jenkins, TeamCity, Drone, etc.
+DevOps engineers should use a continuous integration or continuous development (CI/CD) tool.
+There are plenty of CI/CD tools available, such as Jenkins, TeamCity, Drone, etc.

 Jenkins is one of the most extensively used automation tools on the market.
 It's an open-source continuous integration tool, helping to automate the constant development, testing, and deployment of newly created codes.
-The main reasons why you should learn Jenkins are:
+You should learn Jenkins because:

 - It has multiple plugins